 Data collected in a previously approved study may be used in a current study if the consent covered the subsequent use of data.
 Please see Exempt category 4 for research with previously collected data by another researcher.
 If a new PI will be working with the existing data, he/she must submit a new research protocol request to the IRB for review and approval.

 A template and guidelines are available in the forms library on the project designer page in IRBNet.
 Regulations require nine basic elements and nine additional elements of consent that applies based on the study to be conducted.

 Data collection must cease the earlier date of the following: when data collection is complete or the expiration date is reached.
 To extend the approval, a request for renewal and progress report must be submitted via IRBNet.

-Research staff such as statisticians, secretaries, and others who handle data or assist with manuscript preparation need not be listed and need not complete the training.
+Research staff such as statisticians, secretaries, and others who handle de-identified data or assist with manuscript preparation need not be listed and need not complete the training.
 The PI, Co-PI(s), and all other research personnel considered engaged in the research project must be listed.

-A PI should submit the names of co-PIs and others who will interact with the subjects, either in the proposal or in a separate memo, as all investigators must complete the required IRB Ethics training.
-If students are used in interactions with subjects, a memo outlining personnel changes and the supporting training verification must be submitted as a project amendment when the students are replaced on the project.
+A PI should submit the names of Co-PIs and others who will interact with the subjects, either in the proposal or in the study personnel form, as all investigators must complete the required IRB ethics training.
+If students are used in interactions with subjects, a study personnel form with changes and the supporting training verification must be submitted as a project amendment when the students are replaced on the project.

-The required forms as well as all the supporting guidelines and training information is available at IRBNet in the forms and reference library on the project designer page.
+The required forms as well as all the supporting guidelines and training information are available on the IRB website.
+Forms can also be found in the IRBNet reference library.